A

 C

-Covenant Not to Compete (M&A)
+Covenant for Not to Compete

 A covenant not to compete in M&A restricts the seller from competing with the acquired business for a defined period after closing.
 Unlike employment non-competes, M&A non-competes enjoy broader enforceability because courts view them as protecting the goodwill the buyer paid for in the purchase price.

-Compliance with Laws Clause
+Compliance with Laws

 A compliance with laws clause requires parties to observe all applicable laws, regulations, and industry standards in performing the contract.
 The critical negotiation points include whether the obligation covers future laws, who bears the cost of regulatory changes, and what remedies attach to non-compliance.